-Typically, what happens when you drop your dog off, the first thing we’ll do is take them out for a walk to see if they have to use the bathroom.
+Typically, what happens in a Doggy Train & Play day?
+When you drop your dog off (or we pick them up) the first thing we’ll do is take them out for a walk to see if they have to use the bathroom.

 Once we do that, then we’ll run them through their obedience.